mitchnegus/NE150-discussion/computing/mcnp_walkthrough.md

 # MCNP Walkthrough

 Now that you can create and navigate directories, build and save text files, and check cluster availability, you can get started running MCNP simulations.
+(If you don't know what I'm talking about, go back and start with the [DECF walkthrough](decf_walkthrough.md).

 **Remember that you _cannot_ run MCNP on Kepler.**